-If you are looking for the perfect wood to smoke your turkey, we have selected the best wood this article is for you.
+If you are looking for the perfect wood to smoke your turkey, we have selected the most ideal classic smoking wood this article is for you.

-This article will discuss the best wood to use for smoking turkey and what makes them so great.
+This article will discuss the best woods to use for smoking turkey and what makes them so great.

-- The best wood for smoking turkey includes Alderwood, Applewood, Cherrywood, Hickory, Maplewood, Mesquite, Oak, Peachwood, and Pecan Wood.
+- The most ideal wood for smoked turkey includes Alderwood, Applewood, Cherrywood, Hickory, Maplewood, Mesquite, Oak, Peachwood, and Pecan Wood.

-- These wood types all have different smoking times, flavors, and intensities.
+- These smoking wood types all have different smoking times, flavors, and intensities.

 - Each type of wood gives the turkey a distinct color.